MohamedDiar/azure-mlops-fraud-detection/README.md

     *   Saves the transformed data back into daily pickle files.
 2.  **Model Training (`train.py`)**:
     *   Loads the transformed data.
-    *   Performs model selection using prequential cross-validation **specifically for a Decision Tree classifier** (as requested).
+    *   Performs model selection using prequential cross-validation **specifically for a XGboost.
 Hyperparameter tuning uses GridSearchCV.
     *   Trains the final Decision Tree model on the designated training split using the best found hyperparameters (or defaults).
     *   Logs the trained model artifact using MLflow.
     *   Saves the defined test data split for the evaluation step.